 Also known as the Dry Party, the Prohibition Party was formed in 1869 for American political candidates who were in favor of the prohibition of alcohol in the country.
 The party believed that prohibition could not be achieved or maintained under the leadership of either the Democratic or Republican parties.

 Dry candidates ran for local, state and national offices and the party's influence peaked in 1884.
-In the 1888 and 1892 presidential elections, the Prohibition Party held 2% of the popular vote.
+In the 1888 and 1892 presidential elections, the Prohibition Party held 2 percent of the popular vote.

 The Anti-Saloon League

 As a non-partisan organization with ties to prohibitionists throughout the country, the Anti-Saloon League announced a campaign for the nationwide prohibition of alcohol.
-The league used the dislike for saloons by respectable people and conservative groups like the Woman's Christian Temperance Union to fuel the fire for prohibition.
+The league used the dislike for saloons by respectable people and conservative groups like the WCTU to fuel the fire for prohibition.

-In 1916 the organization was instrumental in electing supporters to both houses of Congress so that what would have become the 18th Amendment to the Constitution would have the 2/3 majority it needed to pass.
+In 1916, the organization was instrumental in electing supporters to both houses of Congress.
+This would give them the two-thirds majority needed to pass what would become the 18th Amendment.

-After the turn of the century, states and counties throughout the United States began passing local alcohol prohibition laws.
-Most of these early laws were passed in the rural South and stemmed from the concern of the behavior of those who drank as well as the culture of certain growing populations within the country, particularly the European immigrants.
+After the turn of the century, states and counties throughout the U.S. began passing local alcohol prohibition laws.
+Most of these early laws were in the rural South and stemmed from concerns over the behavior of those who drank as well as the culture of certain growing populations within the country, particularly European immigrants.

-The First World War added fuel to the dry movement's fire as the belief spread that the brewing and distilling industries were diverting precious grain, molasses and labor from wartime production.
-Beer took the biggest hit due to anti-German sentiment and names like Pabst, Schlitz and Blatz reminded people of the enemy American soldiers were fighting overseas.
+World War I added fuel to the dry movement's fire.
+The belief spread that the brewing and distilling industries were diverting precious grain, molasses, and labor from wartime production.
+Beer took the biggest hit due to anti-German sentiment.
+Names like Pabst, Schlitz, and Blatz reminded people of the enemy American soldiers were fighting overseas.

 Too Many Saloons

-On the other side of the coin, the industry itself was bringing about its own demise and fueling the fire of the prohibitionists.
-Shortly before the turn of the century, the brewing industry saw a boom due to new technology that increased distribution and provided cold beer through mechanized refrigeration.
-Pabst, Anheuser-Busch and other brewers sought to increase their market by inundating the American cityscape with saloons.
+The alcohol industry itself was bringing about its own demise and fueling the fire of prohibitionists.
+Shortly before the turn of the century, the brewing industry saw a boom.
+New technology helped increased distribution and provided cold beer through mechanized refrigeration.
+Pabst, Anheuser-Busch, and other brewers sought to increase their market by inundating the American cityscape with saloons.

-To sell beer and whiskey by the glass, as opposed to by the bottle, increased profits and the companies took hold of this logic by starting their own saloons, paying saloonkeepers to stock only their beer, and punishing uncooperative keepers by offering their best bartenders an establishment of their own next door that would sell the brewer's brand exclusively.
+To sell beer and whiskey by the glass, as opposed to the bottle, increased profits.
+The companies took hold of this logic by starting their own saloons and paying saloonkeepers to stock only their beer.
+They also punished uncooperative keepers by offering their best bartenders an establishment of their own right next door.
+Of course, they would sell the brewer's brand exclusively.

-This line of thinking was so out of control that at one time there was one saloon for every 150-200 people (including non-drinkers).
+This line of thinking was so out of control that at one time there was one saloon for every 150 to 200 people (including non-drinkers).
 These "unrespectable" establishments were often dirty and the competition for customers was growing.
-Saloonkeepers would try to lure patrons, particularly young men, by offering free lunches, gambling, cockfighting, prostitution and other "immoral" activities and services in their establishments.
+Saloonkeepers would try to lure patrons, particularly young men, by offering free lunches, gambling, cockfighting, prostitution, and other "immoral" activities and services in their establishments.

-The 18th Amendment to the United States Constitution was ratified by 36 states on January 16, 1919, and took effect one year later, beginning the era of Prohibition.
+The 18th Amendment to the U.S. Constitution was ratified by 36 states on January 16, 1919.
+It took effect one year later, beginning the era of Prohibition.

 The first section of the amendment reads: "After one year from the ratification of this article the manufacture, sale, or transportation of intoxicating liquors within, the importation thereof into, or the exportation thereof from the United States and all territory subject to the jurisdiction thereof for beverage purposes is hereby prohibited".